Auditions

 -

 Venues will vary, but we usually use the function rooms in pubs and bars around Sheffield.
 In the past we have rehearsed at the Rutland, the Harlequin, Heist, the Red Deer, and the Denys Edwards Players studio.
+We have also used CADS, on Arley Street.

 What are the membership requirements and fees?